Antoinehrt/Portfolio/README.md

   ng generate environments
 ```

-2. Add Your EmailJS Credentials
+2. Add Your EmailJS Credentials & your github token

-   Open src/environments/environment.local.ts and populate it with your EmailJS credentials:
+   Open src/environments/environment.ts and populate it with your EmailJS credentials:

 ```ts
 export const environment = {